William Kamkwamba: Life and career

+Recognition

-When The Daily Times in Blantyre, the commercial capital, wrote a story on Kamkwamba's wind turbine in November 2006, the story circulated through the blogosphere, and TED conference director Emeka Okafor invited Kamkwamba to talk at TEDGlobal 2007 in Arusha, Tanzania as a guest.
+When The Daily Times in Blantyre, the commercial capital of Malawi, wrote a story on Kamkwamba's wind turbine in November 2006, the story circulated through the blogosphere, and TED conference director Emeka Okafor invited Kamkwamba to talk at TEDGlobal 2007 in Arusha, Tanzania as a guest.
 His speech moved the audience, and several venture capitalists at the conference pledged to help finance his secondary education.
 His story was covered by Sarah Childress for The Wall Street Journal.
 He became a student at African Bible College Christian Academy in Lilongwe.
 He then went on to receive a scholarship to the African Leadership Academy and in 2014 graduated from Dartmouth College in Hanover, New Hampshire.

 Among other appearances, Kamkwamba was interviewed on The Daily Show on 7 October 2009 (during which he was playfully compared to the fictional hero Angus MacGyver for his impressive scientific ingenuity).
 In addition, he was invited to and attended the 2011 Google Science Fair introductory meeting, where he was a guest speaker.

-Kamkwamba's book, The Boy Who Harnessed the Wind, was selected as the 2013 "1 Book, 1 Community" title for Loudoun County, Virginia's Public Library system.
-"1book 1community is a countywide reading program that promotes community dialog and understanding through the shared experience of reading and discussing the same book."
-Copies of the book were purchased from the A.V.
-Symington and Irwin Uran Gift Funds.